 - Use fresh, in-date cream of tartar.
 Cream of tartar (an acid) is an egg white stabilizer and will help the egg whites hold their shape.

-- Always bake your meringues in a slow oven, which will properly dry your cookies without singeing them or causing them to collapse.
+- Always bake your meringue swirls in a slow oven, which will properly dry your cookies without singeing them or causing them to collapse.
 The recipe here uses a 200°F oven (yes, that’s two hundred degrees Fahrenheit) for an hour or so.

 I love how these meringue swirls turned out.
 The tangerine zest and real vanilla bean combo is such a delight — almost like big rounds of candy.

-These cookies are definitely share-worthy — packaged in a clear container, they would be a show-stopping hostess gift.
+These meringue swirls cookies are definitely share-worthy — packaged in a clear container, they would be a show-stopping hostess gift.

 Here’s to second chances.
 May we all be as fortunate as Martha should we ever need one.